 A Brief Church History

 The Congregational Church was the Church of the pilgrims at Plymouth.
-The Evangelical and Reformed Church was formed by the wave of German immigrants that came to the United States in the mid 1700’s and 1800’s.
+The Evangelical and Reformed Church was formed by the wave of German immigrants that came to the United States in the mid-1700s and 1800s.
 Both had a long and illustrious history.

 Though affiliated with the United Church of Christ, our local church is made up of members from various denominations.
 We come together from all walks of life and many of us are from several different states.
-Most of our members, friends, and attendees are not orginally from a UCC background.
+Most of our members, friends, and attendees are not originally from a UCC background.

 So, no matter who you are or where you are on life’s journey, you are welcome at First Congregational Church Orange City!

 A group of 12 people formed First Congregational Church in 1883.
-The building spans the 19th through 21st centuries with its old fashioned, southern style clap board walls, high pitched ceiling, stained glass and a bell tower with a tall steeple.
+The building spans the 19th through 21st centuries with its old fashioned, southern style clapboard walls, high pitched ceiling, stained glass, and a bell tower with a tall steeple.

 The church was built on its present site by George Parker, who used oak blocks brought in from New Smyrna Beach for piers.
 The oak blocks were later replaced with termite-proof brick columns.

-Early members could sit and listen to a sermon and inhale the sweet scent or orange blossoms because the church was built amid the town’s 170-180 orange groves which filled 4,000 acres.
+Early members could sit and listen to a sermon and inhale the sweet scent of orange blossoms because the church was built amid the town’s 170-180 orange groves which filled 4,000 acres.
 The panels on the lower walls were made from orange crates.